Chipstead Sailing Club

 The trained RIB squad is also rostered centrally to improve safety cover.

 The duty roster for the year is available on the Dutyman system accessible through the Club website.
 It is the responsibility of each member to arrange a swap if he or she is unable to fulfil their allocated duty.
 The Dutyman system is helpful in arranging swaps, and can be used to request swaps both within and outside your Duty Class.

 Duty teams should assemble one hour before the start of racing.
 Depending on the race programme, Saturday afternoon teams are normally required to run races from either 12.55 or 13.00.
 Sunday morning racing normally starts at 10.30 and Sunday afternoon racing normally starts at 1410.
 Depending on the race programme on the day, Sunday morning duty teams are required at times additionally to run races from 13.00 and Sunday afternoon duty teams are required at times additionally to run single handed races from 16.10.

 The categories of club duties are:

 - Officer of the Day (OOD)

 The OOD is an experienced person who has the responsibility of organising their team to run the racing according to the race programme.

 The OOD will set the race course and organise the other officers in the race box.
 It is their responsibility to oversee the efficient and safe running of the racing both on and off the water, and to ensure that the results are correctly recorded.

 The Club organises training sessions for new OODs as well as providing refresher training.
+New OODs are always welcome.
 Further guidance on running races is provided on the Club website.

 - Assistant Officer of the Day (AOD)